Planning Change in Business – 5 Steps to Success

 Create a roadmap that demonstrates you have heard the required outcomes and scope of your programme, and that you have a clear journey to achieve them.
 Resist the urge to put in too much detail too early, or you will be reporting your progress against milestones that have changed as more detail has emerged.
 Over-planning also inhibits you from taking on-board the feedback from your stakeholders, so keep your plan flexible and create room to include good ideas as they emerge.

-5. Roles and responsibilities
+5. Allocate Roles and Responsibilities

 To ensure as much participation as possible, offer those impacted by the change the opportunity to play a meaningful role in your programme.
 You might need some specialists but remember that the bulk of the work involved in creating and adopting new ways of working will be done by those whose work is affected.